Simon Henton

 Simon Henton or Heinton (Note: Also called Simonis de Hentona (or Harneton), Simonem de Hentone, Symonis de Heintun, and Simon Hentonus (alias Herneton or Hareton)) was a Dominican provincial in England and a biblical commentator.
 Most of his works are lost.

 Biography

 Born at Henton, near Winchester, he became a Dominican friar, and eventually provincial of the order in England.
-He wrote commentaries on the books of Proverbs, Song of Songs, Wisdom, Ecclesiasticus, the four greater prophets, and Job, besides treatises on the Ten Commandments, the Articles of the Faith, and the Cross of Christ.
+He wrote commentaries on the books of Proverbs, Song of Songs, Wisdom, Sirach, the four greater prophets, and Job, besides treatises on the Ten Commandments, the Articles of the Faith, and the Cross of Christ.
 All these works have perished.
 The treatise on the Articles of the Faith and the commentary on Job were once in the library at St. Paul's.
 Henton's Moralia or Postillæ on the twelve minor prophets are preserved in New College MS. 45.
 Bernard mentions a manuscript which contains 'excerpta ex summa Fratris Symonis de Heintun'.